-AccessEAP is an Australian owned and not-for-profit organisation who will provide landowners with general counselling, financial, and other specialist services over the phone.
+AccessEAP is an Australian owned and not-for-profit organisation that will provide landowners with general counselling, financial, and other specialist services over the phone.

-If you would like to access this service, please call 1800 818 728 and advise the operator you are looking for counselling offered for the Aerotropolis landowners or Independent Community Commissioner.
+If you would like to access this service, please phone 1800 818 728 and advise the operator you are looking for counselling offered for the Aerotropolis landowners or mention the Independent Community Commissioner.